Balanidae Family of Acorn Barnacles

 California Acorn Barnacle, Semibalanus balanoides.
 A representative of the Balanidae Family of Acorn Barnacles.

-Distribution: Balanidae are found in all oceans, in tropical, temperate, and polar waters.
-They are found along exposed coasts in bays, in brackish water estuaries and on rocky shorelines in the mid-upper intertidal zone where they are submerged for only part of each day.
+Distribution: Acorn Barnacles are found attached to hard substrates such as rocks, pilings, sea walls, ship hulls, sea turtle shells, and sea shells.
+They are found along exposed coasts, in bays, in brackish water estuaries, and on rocky shorelines in the mid-upper intertidal zone where they are submerged for only part of each day.
 Those attached to boat hulls, turtle shells and other marine life may spend their entire life submerged.
 While the great majority of the animals live in shallow water, some species are found as deep as 2,000 m (6,560 feet).
+Acorn Barnacles are found worldwide in tropical to polar seas.
+Twenty-five species of the the Balanidae Family are found Mexican waters.